selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 tags: phil skills essais top
 ---

 Think of yourself as dead.

 You have lived your life.

 Now take what's left and live it properly.

+---

 Nothing in excess

-Nothing in anger

 Neither chase pleasure nor avoid necessary pain